-Maid Marion is Robin Hood’s mutual crush, a kindly, big-dreaming fox vixen and childhood friend of Robin who knows where her loyalties really lie in regards to her uncle’s reign.
+Maid Marion is Robin Hood’s mutual crush; a kindly, big-dreaming fox vixen and childhood friend of Robin who knows where her loyalties really lie in regards to her uncle’s reign.
 The strange thing about Maid Marion (and you don’t really notice it until the end) is that she disappears from the movie in the third act, just as she’s being fully integrated into the plot and getting in touch with her adventurous side.
 Apparently, in one early draft of the story, Marion went to go find King Richard and alert him of his brother’s treachery, hence the Richard Ex Machina in the movie’s final minutes.
 I like to think that was what she was still doing offscreen in the final cut.
 Maid Marion’s lady-in-waiting is Lady Kluck, a feisty, sisterly Scottish hen who I honestly love, because she’s kind of nuts and always willing to help her friends in a fight.
-I think I also ship her and Little John now, which I did not expect, but the chemistry is there.
+I think I also kind of ship her and Little John now, which I did not expect to happen, but the chemistry is definitely there.
 Friar Tuck, naturally, is one of the more helpful characters in the village and one of Robin Hood’s biggest supporters.
-The passionate, hot-tempered, outspoken holy man does what he can to keep the village afloat, and in a surprising turn for a Robin Hood adaption (as far as I know it doesn’t happen that often) he damsels it up in the last act when Prince John and the Sheriff decide to kill him.
-Other minor characters include a musically-inclined narrator and Skippy Bunny and his friends, nosy village scamps who have a few encounters with our fox lovers and look up to them.
-The weakest of the supporting cast, the kids don’t actually add much to this movie except the cuteness factor and could be easily excised.
+The passionate, hot-tempered, outspoken holy man does what he can to keep the village afloat, and in a surprising turn for a Robin Hood adaption (as far as I know it doesn’t happen that often) he damsels it up in the last act when Prince John and the Sheriff decide to kill him (which, thankfully, does not come to pass).
+Other minor characters include a witty, musically-inclined narrator and Skippy Bunny and his friends, nosy village scamps who have a few encounters with our vulpine lovers and look up to them.
+The weakest of the supporting cast, the kids don’t actually add much to this movie except for the cuteness factor and could be easily excised.

 Times were tough for Disney when this film was produced, so the animation isn’t nearly as polished as previous efforts from the silver era.
 The outlines on the characters are noticeably sharp, and like all films from this period animation is reused in places; particularly “The Phony King of England”, which borrows from “Snow White And The Seven Dwarves”, “The Jungle Book” and “The Aristocats”, but also with other things like the way characters move sometimes.
 Other than that, the animation is really good for it’s day.
 The character movements are quite fluid – delightfully frenzied at times – and the backgrounds are perfectly atmospheric.
 Prince John’s stronghold is both regal and imposing, Nottingham is desolate and downtrodden, and Sherwood Forest is a safe haven straight out of a fairy tale.
 In fact, the rustic look of this film almost suits it, much like “Oliver and Company’s” rough, grungy aesthetic.
 Nowadays, I think this movie is the reason why I’m rarely ever bothered by anachronisms in Disney movies.
 I’m pretty sure “Robin Hood” takes place in a universe where animals not only rule the earth, but medieval Nottingham is located in the deep south; partly because of all the southern accents and partly because of that twangy country music soundtrack.
 Blending two distinct cultures the way “Robin Hood” does feels like it really shouldn’t work, but in actuality it turned out to be a pretty shrewd decision, especially in regards to the soundtrack.
 “Whistle Stop” puts the movie’s walk cycles and run cycles to good use, giving the audience a taste of what’s to come; “Love” is spellbinding and wistful; “The Phony King of England” livens up the film while Frank Miller’s crooning in “Not In Nottingham” takes it to it’s a lowest point,;and “Ooo-De-Lally” is something of an earworm, coined from Robin’s catchphrase.
 George Bruns’ underrated score also gives the film a playful liveliness befitting a movie that doesn’t take itself entirely seriously (my favorite cue is the fanfare leitmotif for Prince John’s army).

-“Robin Hood” isn’t as much of a show-stopper as the next two movies I’ll be reviewing, but the cult classic from the 70’s is an excellent pick when you’re in the mood for something fun, and also most likely the best movie Disney produced during their twenty year dark age period.
+“Robin Hood” isn’t as much of a show-stopper as some of the bigger classics in the canon, but this cult classic from the 70’s is an excellent pick when you’re in the mood for something fun, and also most likely the best movie Disney produced during their twenty year dark age period.